cmaroblesg/cmaroblesg.github.io/about.md

 # About

-Being a Data Custodian and now a Data Platforms Tech Owner is remarkably interesting but complicated since those roles are closely related to Data Management and Governance.
-Most of the time, I am thinking of new ways to innovate and improve communication between the data foundations teams and data platforms and to understand the business procedures and needs.
+Juggling the roles of a Data Scientist Manager and Product Owner is a challenging endeavor.
+It demands a seamless blend of the data science realm with project management, often necessitating collaboration with multiple teams across different business sectors.
+The goal is to crystallize the ideal product definition and subsequently ensure its successful execution within the development team.
+Contrary to popular belief, planning and generation are intricate processes, requiring immense patience and a strong foundation in design thinking methodologies.

-Part of my activities are to coordinate, lead and innovate into Data Foundations Platforms' roadmap and to improve them to a self-service solution adopting DevOps practices and evolution to integrate Kubernetes and OpenShift.
+A significant portion of my responsibilities centers around coordinating, leading, and charting the course for a multi-disciplinary, high-performance team of Data Scientists.
+My primary goal is to challenge and transform the bank's misconceptions about generative artificial intelligence technologies.
+By adopting and implementing various LLM models, I aim to usher the banking industry into a new era—one where this groundbreaking technology is harnessed for the betterment of both customers and employees.

-The financial industry, nowadays, is under many changes due to the COVID-19 outbreak, and this will impact soon.
-Being the biggest problem at this moment, the integration of the new normal with technology and the home-office.
-In other words, how to go to digital transformation, agile frameworks and not suffering in the way.
-We are now in a big challenging and changing world and it is our must to adapt ourselves.
+The financial industry is currently undergoing significant shifts, particularly due to the ramifications of the COVID-19 pandemic.
+The most pressing challenge is navigating the "new normal" – integrating remote work with technology.
+In essence, the question is: how can we achieve digital transformation and implement agile frameworks without stumbling along the way?
+We are undoubtedly in a dynamic world, and adaptation is imperative.

-Learning is my passion and for that reason I am constantly improving and reinventing myself.
-Also, I love to play chess because it keeps my mind alert and thinking in the next move and respecting my adversary.
-But not everything is about war and destruction, I like to play collaborative online multiplayer video games with people from all over the world.
+I have an insatiable passion for learning, which propels me to continuously evolve and reinvent myself.
+Outside the professional realm, chess captivates me – it sharpens my strategic thinking and cultivates respect for opponents.
+Yet, not all games are about conflict; I relish collaborative online multiplayer games, connecting with individuals globally.

-I am very organizing because it makes life easier.
-So, I integrate this part of my life to projects by integrating Agile Frameworks such as Scrum and Kanban.
-When I am not at work, I read and analyze sport data, because it is easy to implement data science analysis and have some fun predicting the scores based on the last games.
+Organization is intrinsic to me; it's a tool that simplifies life.
+I seamlessly blend this trait into my professional projects by integrating Agile Frameworks like Scrum and Kanban.
+In my leisure time, I delve into sports data analysis – it's fascinating to apply data science techniques and predict game outcomes based on historical performances.

-At the core I am a researcher and a family head who loves to have great moments with my family and my pets.
-Walking the dog and seeing how it interacts with other people and animals makes me have fun most of the time.
-Having some time looking at my cats playing around the house and watching funny cat’s videos to try to imitate those.
-My wife is my rock and she helps me to find my way and she makes me do my best all the time.
+At my core, I'm a curious researcher and a devoted family man.
+I cherish moments with my loved ones, whether it's observing my dog interact with the world or mimicking playful antics from amusing cat videos with my feline friends.
+My wife is my steadfast pillar, continually inspiring me to excel.

-Feel free to reach out to have a funny talk about the new normal, chatbots, machine learning, cloud computing or anything else; do not forget that we can get it together and thrive.
+Feel free to connect!
+Whether you want a light-hearted discussion on the new normal, chatbots, machine learning, cloud computing, or any other topic – remember, collaboration is the key to thriving.

-**Specialties:** Python, Data Science, Data Management Data Governance, Tableau, Qlik Sense, Alteryx, DevOps, Deep Learning, Machine Learning, Cloud Computing and Automation.
+**Specialties:** Python, Data Science, Data Management, Data Governance, Tableau, Qlik Sense, Alteryx, DevOps, Deep Learning, Machine Learning, Generative AI, Large Language Models (LLM), Cloud Computing, and Automation.